 VES promotes a culture of learning and expects students to accept responsibility for their actions.
-This culture provides the foundation for individual instructors to develop their own set of behavioral expectations.
-This self-governing model teaches many of the character values on a daily basis through countless interactions among students and between students and teachers.
+This model teaches many of the character values on a daily basis through countless interactions among students and between students and teachers.

-Eligibility for participation in activities may be limited by the student's academic standing, disciplinary record, and/or attendance.
+Eligibility for participation in school sponsored activities may be limited by the student's academic standing, disciplinary record, and/or attendance.
 Students with questions about eligibility for participation should contact the Director.
 Students not meeting behavior expectations may lose privileges and may have consequences for their behavior and choices.